712-223-5888

 Picture

-When victims, offenders and community members meet to decide how to do that,the results are transformation.
+When victims, offenders and community members meet to decide how to do that, the results are transformational.

 The focus is on making amends, restoring a sense of community and working to not let the harm happen again.